 He went on to play for England U17 against France the following year and he shared in four of the U20s first five wins in the 2017 Six Nations.

-After playing in only two Premiership games against Northampton Saints and Wasps in April and May this year, Nick excelled for the England XV against the Barbarians at Twickenham and crowned his debut appearance on the big stage with a try.
+After playing in only two Premiership games against Northampton Saints and Wasps in April and May 2017, Nick excelled for the England XV against the Barbarians that summer and crowned his debut appearance with a try.

 2017 F(R), W, It, I

 2015 Europe: P(R), F, It; SA Tour: F, SA ‘A’, SA